+Locally verified and self-reported outcomes collected through February 28, 2003 are being released in the data file "OUTOS".
+For each outcome, two variables are provided: one indicates the occurrence of the outcome since enrollment, and the second variable provides the number of days from enrollment to the first occurrence of the outcome.
+Locally verified outcomes include all cancers, hip fracture and all cardiovascular outcomes except DVT and PE.
+Self-reported outcomes included are all non-hip fractures, and those routinely reported in Table 5.8 of the February 28, 2003 Semi-Annual Progress Report.
 A few of the self-reported outcomes were not included on early versions of Form 33.
 In addition, when Form 33D was initiated, information on fractures was moved from Form 33 to Form 33D, and the list of fractures was expanded.
 Specifically, leg was split into lower leg, knee and upper leg, and new categories for pelvis, tailbone and elbow were added.
 There were also additions to the list of locally verified cancers on later versions of Form 122.
 Outcomes affected by these form changes have been noted in the data dictionary for the OUTOS data file.
 Over 98% of the OS participants reported outcomes on version 3 or higher of Form 33, so these form changes affect few outcomes.

-Four verified outcomes have a "subsequent condition" rule (angina, TIA, carotid artery disease, and in situ breast cancer).
+Four locally verified outcomes have a "subsequent condition" rule (angina, TIA, carotid artery disease, and in situ breast cancer).
 This rule means that an angina occurring on the same date or after an MI is not counted as an outcome.
 The same rule applies to a TIA or carotid artery disease occurring on the same date or after a stroke.
 In addition, we do not count an in situ breast cancer that occurs on the same date or after an invasive breast cancer.

 Information on death and last contact is also provided.
-All deaths occurring through February 29, 2004 have been included even if they have not yet been adjudicated.
+All deaths occurring through February 28, 2003 have been included even if they have not yet been adjudicated.
 Those deaths not yet adjudicated do not have a cause of death.
 The date of a participant's last Form 33 or 33D is considered their date of last contact for outcomes collection.
 When performing time-to-event analyses, the days from enrollment to the minimum of death or last contact should be used as the censoring time for those participants without the event.
 If death is the event of interest, the censoring time would be just the days from enrollment to last contact.

-A small number of participants (n=669) have no Form 33 or 33D in the study database.
-These participants have missing values for the outcomes reported on Form 33D and last contact date.
-An additional 36 participants have a Form 33D but no Form 33 after enrollment.
-These participants have missing values for the outcomes collected from Form 33 only (n=705).
-Participants with nor Form 33, 33D or other outcomes forms (Form 121, 122, 123, etc.) will have missing values for all adjudicated outcomes.
+A small number of participants (n=745) have no Form 33 or 33D in the study database.
+These participants have missing values for the outcomes and last contact date.
+An additional 37 participants have a Form 33D but no Form 33 after enrollment.
+These participants have missing values for the outcomes collected from Form 33 only.